Final Recommendation Statement

 It has been replaced by the following: Aspirin Use to Prevent Cardiovascular Disease and Colorectal Cancer: Preventive Medication (2016)

-- Update in Progress for Aspirin Use to Prevent Cardiovascular Disease and Colorectal Cancer: Preventive Medication
+- Update in Progress for Aspirin Use to Prevent Cardiovascular Disease: Preventive Medication

 |Adults||The USPSTF recommends against the routine use of aspirin and nonsteroidal anit-inflammatory drugs (NSAIDS) to prevent colorectal cancer in individuals at average risk for colorectal cancer.||D|